 Jurisdictional Agency inventory and assessments.

-Data collected by Protection Agency staff and IMTs.
+Data collected by Protecting Agency staff and IMTs.
 These data are subject to review by Jurisdictional Agency administrative units on which sites reside.

 AKSD is a dynamic product with real-time updates (i.e., new data are available for immediate use).